 Of course, there is another question that should be considered.
 Should you even apply for a loan when you’re unemployed?
 Obviously, debts can continue to pile up when you lose a job, but there is a lot of risk in using borrowed funds to pay bills and other expenses.
 For example, it will add to your bills by creating another payment.
 And if your lack of income causes you to miss payments, it could cause your debt to spiral out of control.

 If you do your due diligence and the need for a loan is absolutely necessary, then compare your choices in the loan market and make sure you’re getting the best deal possible.
-There are likely to be a number of possible options for paying your debts, including unsecured personal loans, credit cards, or even a secured loan, like a second mortgage, if you own property.
+There are likely to be a number of possible options for paying your debts, including unsecured loans as, for example, cash advances, credit cards, or even a secured loan, like a second mortgage, if you own property.

 Many of those options may be preferable to a short-term loan, but given your precarious financial state, it pays to be careful.
 Secured loans are the best idea because lenders are more likely to lend to those who have a low credit score.
 But if you can’t make payments on time, you can lose your car or home, or whatever you use for security.
 Make sure you borrow enough to cover your debts and also make the payments for a few months.
 In case it takes you that long to secure good employment.